Michael's big day leads Polar Bears to comeback win over rival North Marion

 Nealy ended the game with three INTs to lead the Polar Bears’ defense, while Nicky Scott tallied a team-high six tackles and a tackle for loss.

-"Defensively, they had us off balance there in the first half, but then we made some adjustments and did a nice job in the second half," said Bartic, whose Polar Bears limited NMHS's offense to 112 yards after halftime, including a string of fourth straight series in which it didn't allow a first down.
+“Defensively, they had us off balance there in the first half, but then we made some adjustments and did a nice job in the second half,” said Bartic, whose Polar Bears limited NMHS’s offense to 112 yards after halftime, including a string of fourth straight series without a single first down.

 For the day, North Marion’s offense gained 343 yards on 68 plays, with Hall completing 13-of-28 passes for 197 yards with a TD and three INTs and running 13 times for 63 yards.
 Miller led all receivers in the game with six catches for 106 yards and a score.